General Translation

 • Use the <T> component to translate plain text or JSX structures, including variables and pluralization.

-• Ensure the <T> component is wrapped in a <GTProvider> to access the translation context.
+• If you use the <T> component on the client side, make sure it is wrapped in a <GTProvider> to access the translation context.

 Next steps